groue/CombineTraits/README.md

 And sometimes, we build a publisher that we *think* will publish a single value before completion.
 Unfortunately we write bugs and our publisher fails to honor its own contract.
 This can trigger bugs in other parts of our application.

-**In both cases, the compiler did not help us writing code that is guaranteed to be correct.** That's what CombineTraits is about.
+**In both cases, the compiler did not help us writing code that is guaranteed to be correct.**

-This library comes with support for two publisher traits:
+That's what this library is about: safe construction and subscription to publishers that conform to specific **traits**:

-- **Single** publishers are guaranteed to publish exactly one element, or an error:
+- **Single** publishers are guaranteed to publish exactly one element, or an error.

+    In the Combine framework, the built-in `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.

     ```
     --------> A single publisher can never publish anything.